About Me

 - (Under review) Pérez-Carrasquilla, J. S. & Molina, M. J. (2024)., An Earth-System-Oriented View of the S2S Predictability of North American Weather Regimes.
 Submitted to Artificial Intelligence for the Earth Systems.
 Web access.

-- (Under review) Chen, J., Yang, S., Fang, X., Lin, S., Pérez-Carrasquilla, J. S., Cai, F., Chen, W. & Wu J. (2024)., Different Types of ENSO Transition and Their Impacts on the East Asian Summer Monsoon.
-Submitted to Environmental Research Letters.
+- Chen, J., Yang, S., Fang, X., Lin, S., Pérez-Carrasquilla, J. S., Cai, F., Chen, W. & Wu J. (2024)., A novel index for depicting ENSO transition with application in ENSO-East Asian summer monsoon relationship..
+Environmental Research Letters.
+Web access.

 - Pérez-Carrasquilla, Jhayron S., Montoya P., Sánchez J. M., Ramírez M. (2023)., Forecasting 24-hour-averaged PM2.5 concentration in the Aburrá Valley using tree-based ML models, global forecasts, and satellite information.
 Advances in Statistical Climatology, Meteorology and Oceanography, Volume 9, Issue 2, 121–135, 2023.
 Web access.